mittwald/servicegateway/README.md

 expected to be located in `/etc/servicegateway.json`.
 However, you can override that location using the `-config` command line parameter.

+Upon startup the config is parsed as a `gotemplate`.
+It's therefore possible, to inject sensitive information via env: `{{ .Env.SENSITIVE_PASSWORD }}`

 Check the [example-configs](example-configs) directory for example configurations.